Trashpanda70/Pokemon-Game/Text Docs/README.md

 - Give the game a better name than "Pokemon Gray"
 - Region Name
 - Gym Badge Sprites to use
-- Me actually learning to code in Ruby
 - A bunch of other stuff I probably forgot

 ## Game Changes / Summary of Inclusions